ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 - `recurring` or `non-recurring`.
 Can the director choose this beat more than once in the same play-through?
 (Note that this same property has the same name, and a similar meaning, for scenes and lines.)
 By default, no.
+- `voluntary` or `involuntary`.
+This affects only beats for which the player is the first speaker, and only when the director is in active mode.
+Can such a beat be triggered just because it seems relevant?
+A voluntary beat can only be started in this way if the person playing the story typed some appropriate command.
+By default, beats are voluntary.
 - `spontaneous` or `unspontaneous`.
-Can the director bring this up out of nowhere to fill a gap in the conversation?
+Only has an effect when the director is in active mode.
+Can the director bring this beat up out of nowhere to fill a gap in the conversation, even though it has no relevance at the moment?
 By default, no.

+Note that a recurring beat does not automatically make the lines (or choices) within it recurring: in fact, the default is that they will not be.
+If that convention annoys you, the following rule will reverse it:

+	When play begins:
+		repeat with L running through dialogue lines: if L is in a recurring dialogue beat: now L is recurring.

 Being properties, these can be changed during play using `now`: